aws/aws-sdk-go/README.md

 Documentation`](https://docs.aws.amazon.com/sdk-for-go/api/) - Use this
 document to look up all API operation input and output parameters for AWS services supported by the SDK.
-The API reference also includes documentation of the SDK, and examples how to using the SDK, service client API operations, and API operation require parameters.
+The API reference also includes documentation of the SDK, and examples of how to using the SDK, service client API operations, and API operation requires parameters.

 [`Service Developer Guide`](https://aws.amazon.com/documentation/) - Use this
 documentation to learn how to interface with AWS services.
-These are great guides both, if you're getting started with a service, or looking for more information on a service.
+These are great guides both if you're getting started with a service, or looking for more information on a service.
 You should not need this document for coding, though in some cases, services may supply helpful samples that you might want to look out for.

 [`SDK Examples`](https://github.com/aws/aws-sdk-go/tree/master/example) -
-Included in the SDK's repo are several hand crafted examples using the SDK features and AWS services.
+Included in the SDK's repo are several handcrafted examples using the SDK features and AWS services.

 ## Overview of SDK's Packages